FahimaGold/ServerEnd/README.md

 # ServerEnd
-Here where the model being created and used for predition, you find in the main module branch
+Here where the model being created and used for predition.